 Why (or why not) choose Aviva car insurance?

-Let’s get the obvious out of the way – you’re not going to go with Aviva based on price, unless you’re an Aviva policyholder and can get that sweet extra 15%.
+Let’s get the obvious out of the way – you’re not going to go with Aviva based on price, unless you manage to score a sweet promo code.

 Aviva isn’t going to play the budget insurers’ game and compete to see who has the cheapest and most basic plan.
-Instead, they’re focusing on good coverage and support, including emergency roadside assistance within 20 minutes (similar to NTUC’s Orange Force).
+Instead, they’re focusing on good coverage and support.

 Also, the Dual Year Plan is a good deal is you currently enjoy a good rate.
 Even if you get a higher NCD next year, there’s just no telling how much your premium next year will cost – too many factors beyond your control!
 So if you’re happy to be insured with Aviva, consider locking in your rate for 2 years.